ohsu-comp-bio/idp-backups/README.md

 ## 4. Update Helm Values

-Update your Kubernetes deployment configurations to point to the new RDS instance:
+Update `values.yaml` to point to the new RDS instance:

 ```yaml
 global: